Zequez/logseq-vault/pages/Web Weaving Club.md

 	- DONE Second step is to choose a next step
 	- Design Invitation Card for Web Weaving Club
 		- Hello village!
 I'm at the intersection of Archiarchy and Web Development and I'm taking a stand for Web Weaving Club to exist.
 At Web Weaving Club we both build the web (as in the Internet web), and we also weave each other by sharing information.
-		- There is no scheduled meeting for Web Weaving Club yet, but you can visit the website here and sign up.
-After signing up you will have access to the Web Weaving Club dashboard where you will see all other
+		- There is no scheduled meeting for Web Weaving Club yet.
+		- You can visit the website here and sign up.
+After signing up you will have access to the Web Weaving Club dashboard where you will see all other members.
 	- Create Web Weaving Club page with all members.
 	- Write Web [[Web Weaving Club Codex]].
 	- Share Web Weaving Club